sdslabs/sdslabs.github.com/_posts/2010-11-14-hello-world.md

 **[Popcorn Movies](http://sdslabs.co.in/movies)**is a local movie repository which makes available the  download of recently released movies.
 Note that the purpose is not to  store all movies but only the recently popular ones.
 It has got some  really cool features.
 We hope that this will cause a reduction in the  effort by students to download new movies from internet thereby leading  to a decrease in the amount of bandwidth wasted for the purpose.

-**[Codevillage](http://sdslabs.co.in/codevillage)" is a application promoting programming that automatically  compiles, executes and matches the output of submitted solutions hence  judging them as being wrong or correct and much more.
+**[Codevillage](http://sdslabs.co.in/codevillage)**" is a application promoting programming that automatically  compiles, executes and matches the output of submitted solutions hence  judging them as being wrong or correct and much more.
 Currently, it is a  little buggy and in beta phase but we hope to release a much better  version later.

 Thats all folks!
 We hope that you enjoy the portal.
-If you have anything to say do drop us a mail at *[feedback@sdslabs.org]()*.
+If you have anything to say do drop us a mail at *<contact@sdslabs.co.in>*.
 We would love to hear from you.

 >Thanks
 >Team SDSLabs